-• Is the lesson being missed one that would cause bruising or injuries to become visible?
+- Is the lesson being missed one that would cause bruising or injuries to become visible? - can be warning sign of a range of safeguarding concerns, including sexual abuse, - sexual exploitation or child criminal exploitation

 Children missing single days:

 - Is there a pattern in the day missed? - Is it before or after the weekend suggesting the child is away from the area? - Are there specific lessons or members of staff on these days? - Is the parent informing the school of the absence on the day? - Are missing days reported back to parents to confirm their awareness? - Is the child being sexually exploited during this day? - Do the parents appear to be aware? - Are the pupil's peers making comments or suggestions as to the whereabouts of the pupil?